HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/bert/README.md

 The following is a list of the different advantages of using GPU migration when compared to [the other model](../../../../nlp/bert/README.md):

-* Modyfing torch.cuda calls is not required.
+* Modifying torch.cuda calls is not required.
 * Changing FP16 to BF16 dtype is not required.
 * Adding support for FusedLamb optimizer is not required.